mashcode/Compostandco/README.md

 See Gihub project for more bullet points & resources => -->

-Look at the center of any disruptive idea, you'll always find an activist with questions.
+Look at the center of any strange idea, you'll always find someone with a great question.

 [Comment on Kickstarter =>](https://www.kickstarter.com/projects/968545879/107477158?token=d5142f89)

 ## Question, questions

-* Can we visualize participation over time?
+* Can we visualize food waste to compost participation over time?
 Is there even data to measure this?
 If not, can it be inferred by other means?

 * How does metadata inform participation?